patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 header = "/assets/how-to-manage-the-problem/area.png"
 +++

-This is the first post about [how-to-manage series](https://patrickelectric.work/tags/how-to-manage/), a future collection that hopefully will help managers in different areas.
-This one in particular is the base for decision making and to understand the problem (and the problem of understanding the problem).
-Highly based on _Microfoundations Of Strategic Problem Formulation by Markus Baer, Kurt T. Dirks, and Jackson A. Nickerson_.
+This is the first post in the [how-to-manage series](https://patrickelectric.work/tags/how-to-manage/), a collection that hopefully will help managers in different areas.
+This one, in particular, is the basis for decision-making and understanding the problem (and the problem of understanding the problem), highly based on _Microfoundations Of Strategic Problem Formulation by Markus Baer, Kurt T. Dirks, and Jackson A. Nickerson_.

 <!-- more -->

 # Before dealing with the problem

-Ok, you have a _problem_, that can also be an opportunity or a crisis, something that you need to deal with or needs to be solved.
+Okay, you have a _problem_, which can also be an opportunity instead of a crisis, something that you need to deal with or needs to be solved.
 The first thing that needs to be done is to formulate it, put some time and think carefully about it.
 The important point is: how you approach and solve the problem will be determined by how you characterize it[^pff].

 {% quote(source="Charles Franklin Kettering") %}
 A problem well stated is a problem half solved.
 {% end %}

 {% quote(source="The Evolution of Physics - Albert Einstein and Leopold Infeld") %}
 The formulation of a problem is often more essential than its solution, which may be merely a matter of mathematical or experimental skill.
-To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks real advance in science.
+To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks real advances in science.
 {% end %}

-Putting ideas together and developing all the details of a particular problem can be nontrivial, and this is also a problem.
-One that we are going to formulate.
-Think of it as the problem formulation of the problem formulation.
+Putting ideas together and grasping all the details of a particular problem can be nontrivial, and this is also a problem.
+One that we are going to address in this article.
+Think of it as the “problem formulation” for the problem formulation.

-> Note: We are not going to talk about solution generation!
+> Note: We are not going to talk about solutions development!
 This may be done in a future article.

 # The problem of problem formulation

-Before we start, there is something really important that I need to tell you, problem formulation is also a data science problem[^pff] (you collect data, find patterns, and use them to do a good guess, yes that's it).
-Also, there is another important thing, when you have a problem or a goal, you must simplify reality, and as a consequence, you have a distorted vision of the world, and that may be enough.
-Without this distortion, the problem may be too complex to do something about it.
+Before we start, there is something really important that I need to tell you.
+Problem formulation is also a data science problem[^pff] (you collect data, find patterns, and use them to make a good guess, yes that's it).
+Also, there is another important thing: when you have a problem or a goal, you must simplify reality and, as a consequence, you have a distorted representation of the world, and that may be enough.
+Without this distortion, the problem may remain too complex to handle.
 So, imperfect models are still useful, they make decisions possible[^pff].

 Back to the problem formulation.
-This can be done by an individual or team.
-Each has variations, advantages and disadvantages, it's a multivariable higher-order problem by itself.
-Something important to keep in mind is the variables in play and understanding them.
-Let's go deeper and see some different scenarios where problem formulation can happen:
+This can be done by an individual or a team.
+Either approach has variations, advantages and disadvantages, it's a multivariable higher-order problem by itself.
+Something important to keep in mind is the variables in play and understand them.
+Let's dive deeper and see some different scenarios where problem formulation can be elaborated:

 ## Individual